Conneaut Lake

-Conneaut Lake /ˈkɒniˌɔːt/ is the largest natural lake in Pennsylvania by surface area.
+Conneaut Lake /ˈkɒniˌɔːt/ is the largest natural lake in Pennsylvania, United States, by surface area.
 It is located in western Crawford County near a town with the same name.
-Its has a surface area of approximately 925 acres.
+It has a surface area of approximately 925 acres.
 The site of the lake is actually in adjacent Sadsbury Township and nearby Summit Township.
 During the summer season, it is heavily populated with people vacationing to the lake area, some from the area spending time in their houses on the lake, and many others from the surrounding area that like to spend the summer away from home, many of these people being residents of the Pittsburgh area.
 Other than the lake itself, the largest draw to the area has long been a popular resort known as Conneaut Lake Park, long known for its amusement park.

 Geography

 View of the lake from ~800 ft above the ground.

 Conneaut Lake was formed as a kettle lake at the end of the Pleistocene.
 A large block of ice broke off the receding ice front and was surrounded by accumulating sediment.
 After the ice melted, the resulting depression was filled with water forming the lake.
 Water flows into Conneaut Lake through Inlet Run, a small stream on the north end of the lake.
 Water exits through the Conneaut Outlet, a larger creek which flows to the south through the Conneaut Marsh.
 The Conneaut outlet flows into French Creek, making it part of the Mississippi River drainage.